p2424630/Propositional-Calculus-Application/README.md

 1. Have python installed (recommended miniconda)
 2. Run `pip install -e PCA_DIRECTORY`
 3. Navigate to `PCA_DIRECTORY` and run `uvicorn pcacontroller:app` to start the API server.
 Use `--port PORT` to specify the port and `--reload` to have automatic reload of server on file change.

 ***

 ## Usage

 Main usage of this application is as an API server with a robust front-end as the one developed with it.

-It can still be used standalone, in this case the installation of the libraries: `fastapi`, `pydantic`, `uvicorn` and `starlette` is not necessary.
+It can still be
+used standalone though, in this case the installation of the libraries: `fastapi`, `pydantic`, `uvicorn` and `starlette` are not necessary.

 An example is shown below, parsing a simple proposition and performing various functions.

 ```python